 The Final Word

 Coneflowers are excellent low-maintenance plants for any garden and are a great choice for novice gardeners.
-Although cutting them back isn’t totally necessary, it helps promote more vigorous growth and a more extended flowering period.
+Although cutting them back isn’t necessary, it helps promote more vigorous growth and a more extended flowering period.
 Coneflowers should be cut back in spring or fall to about 3 to 6 inches above the ground.